FAM-HRI: Foundation-Model Assisted Multi-Modal Human-Robot Interaction Combining Gaze and Speech: Limitations and Future Works

-Moreover, our current framework does not explicitly handle rare but possible situations in which a user’s speech command and gaze trajectory refer to different objects—e.g., the user looks at a cup on the left while verbally referring to a similar cup on the right.
-In our current method, the robot naturally resolves such ambiguities by selecting the object with the lowest weighted distance to the gaze trajectory.
-While these conflicting cases are unlikely in practical settings, we acknowledge their existence and plan to address them in future iterations.
-One direction involves integrating a dialogue module \cite{ConstantinEYBW22} that allows the robot to perform clarification actions, such as hovering above the candidate object to verify user intention before task execution.
-This would enable the system to robustly disambiguate multi-modal commands in more complex or ambiguous contexts.
+Finally, our current framework does not explicitly handle rare cases where speech and gaze refer to different objects, e.g., when the user looks at a cup on the left while verbally referring to a similar cup on the right.
+The current method resolves such ambiguity by selecting the object with the lowest weighted distance to the gaze trajectory.
+Although such conflicts are uncommon in practice, future work will address them by integrating a dialogue module \cite{c21}, allowing the robot to clarify user intent, for example by hovering above a candidate object before execution.
+This would improve disambiguation in more complex multimodal contexts.

 \appendices